CurtisNewbie/miso/README.md

 | rabbitmq.vhost        | virtual host                       |               |
 | rabbitmq.consumer.qos | consumer QOS                       | 68            |

+Gocommon's integration with RabbitMQ supports delayed message redelivery (messages that can't be handled without error), the delay is currently 10 seconds.
+This is to prevent server being flooded with redelivered messages, this is not configurable though.

 ### SQLite Properties

 | property    | description                  | default value |